 Many thyroid patients are on medication for their hypothyroidism and still struggle with symptoms daily.
 Some do do fine on standard T4 medication such as Levothyroxine and Synthroid, whilst others don’t feel any better, or only marginally better.

-Claims that all we need to do is pop a T4 pill and we’ll magically feel all better just isn’t the case for many of us.
+Claims that all we need to do is take a T4 pill and we’ll magically feel all better just isn’t the case for many of us.
 If it were, would we be taking to online spaces to seek support and share our experiences about it?
 Desperate for answers on why we don’t feel better like our doctor promised?

 It seems crazy to me that so many medical professionals believe that one type of thyroid medication will work for everyone with hypothyroidism.
 With other health conditions, there are multiple types of treatment that can be tried to see what works best for the individual.
 Yet, with hypothyroidism, many of us are denied a trial of another type of medication, such as synthetic T3 or NDT medications, even if the T4 medications aren’t helping and our quality of life is suffering.